indigo-iam/iam-ng/iam-dashboard/README.md

 [![codecov](https://codecov.io/gh/stfc/iam-dashboard/branch/master/graph/badge.svg)](https://codecov.io/gh/stfc/iam-dashboard)
 ![](https://github.com/stfc/iam-dashboard/workflows/Build,%20test,%20publish%20(master)/badge.svg)

 A dashboard for the IAM NG project, interfacing with the API and Keycloak (https://github.com/indigo-iam/iam-ng).

 ## Getting started

 To get started with the project - make sure you have installed NodeJS and npm.

 Follow the docker-compose instructions [here](https://github.com/indigo-iam/iam-ng/blob/master/compose/README.md).
-Make sure to have added the appropriate entries to your /etc/hosts or platform equivilent.
+Make sure to have added the appropriate entries to your /etc/hosts or platform equivalent.

-Clone the repository into a directory of your choosing
+Clone the repository into a directory of your choosing.

 Run `npm ci` in the root of the cloned repository.
 This will install all the dependencies required for the project, into a node_modules folder.
 You may also wish to install the Angular CLI globally using `npm install -g @angular/cli`.

 Edit appropriate configuration values in src/assets/app-config.json (does not need a recompile to take effect).

 Run `ng serve` to run a local copy of the website on port 4000 with the Angular development server.

 ## Build